Extreme Contractility and Torsional Compliance of Soft Ribbons under High Twist: Experiments

-In the present experiment, an initially flat ribbon is stretched by a constant load $F$ and twisted by an angle $\theta$ using clamped boundary conditions (Fig.~\ref{Fig1}(a)).
-The ribbon is composed of cellulose acetate which has a linear elastic response for strains less than 2\%.
-Young's modulus is $E\simeq 2.2$\,GPa and Poisson ratio $\nu = 0.35\pm 0.05$.
-The thickness is $t=256\,\mu$m, width $W=35\,$mm and length $L = 331\,$mm.
-A torque sensor is placed at the lower clamp which can only rotate around the longitudinal axis and a load cell at the upper clamp whose vertical position can be adjusted through the end-to-end distance $D$ between the two clamps.
-Non dimensional control parameters associated with tension and twist are :
+The schematics of the experimental setup is shown in Figure~\ref{Fig1}(a).
+An initially flat ribbon is twisted by an angle $\theta$ and stretched longitudinally by a force $F$, using clamped boundary conditions.
+The ribbon is composed of cellulose acetate with Young's modulus $E\simeq 2.2$\,GPa and Poisson ratio $\nu = 0.35\pm 0.05$.
+The thickness is $t=256\,\mu$m, width $W=35\,$mm and length $L_0 = 331\,$mm.
+The force $F$ is measured by mean of a load cell mounted on the upper clamp whose vertical position can be adjusted to vary the distance $L$ to the bottom clamp.
+The clamp displacement is defined as $\Delta L = L - L_0 $ and is measured by mean of a micrometer.
+When $\Delta L = 0$, the ribbon is in its reference configuration, thus not stretched nor compressed.
+The torque $M$ is measured by a torque sensor placed at the lower clamp which can rotate around the longitudinal axis but cannot translate in the vertical direction.
+Two loading conditions are considered : 1- A fixed load condition where $F$ is kept fixed while $\Delta L(\theta)$ is a free parameter, 2- A fixed displacement condition where $\Delta L > 0$ is fixed and $F(\theta)$ is a free parameter.